Dreambound

 Key Points

-• To become an RDMS, complete an accredited education program, pass certification exams, and obtain a state license as a Certified Radiologic Technologist (CRT).
+• To become an ultrasound tech, complete an accredited education program from a sonography school, pass certification exams, and obtain a state license as a Certified Radiologic Technologist (CRT).

 What is a Diagnostic Medical Sonographer?